(11) Teaching Voidness to Those Whose Minds Are Untrained

 Before we go onto our discussion of how we might weaken or lose these vows, do you have any questions about any of the vows?

-If someone has stolen money from the Triple Gem and then this person gives offering, how is it possible to know that the money that he’s offering is the same money that he’s stolen, especially if it is not cash, if the payment is made through a bank account?
-It is impossible to say that it is exactly the same money that he has stolen, because this person also has his own money in addition to the stolen money.
+If someone has stolen money from the Triple Gem and then this person gives an offering, how is it possible to know that the money that he’s offering is the same money that he’s stolen, especially if it is not cash and the payment is made through a bank account?
+It is impossible to say that it is exactly the same money that he has stolen because this person also has his own money in addition to the stolen money.

 It’s not specified in the texts that I’ve seen whether or not we have to know that it was stolen.
-So obviously from our side it would be very difficult to know.
+Obviously, from our side, it would be very difficult to know.
 When it’s a physical object, it’s quite clear.
-For instance in the case of a stolen statue or a thangka.
+For instance, in the case of a stolen statue or a thangka.
 This is a good example.
 Many people during the Cultural Revolution stole paintings and statues and so on from the monasteries in Tibet and then sold them to Westerners in Hong Kong and so on.
-So if we know that it was one of these things which were stolen from the monasteries, then it’s very clear that if we buy that, we are breaking this vow.
-So any of these old thangkas and so on that might be on the market, we might not know exactly that it was confiscated during the Cultural Revolution, but probably it was undoubtedly taken from a monastery.
+If we know that it was one of these things which were stolen from the monasteries, then it’s very clear that if we buy them, we are breaking this vow.
+Any of these old thangkas and so on that might be on the market, we might not know exactly that they were confiscated during the Cultural Revolution, but probably they were undoubtedly taken from a monastery.
 A monastery wouldn’t sell these.

-Now there are certainly monasteries and great teachers who give as gifts a thangka or a statue, but in the monasteries it’s very, very strict what belongs to the monastery in general and what is a private possession.
-And when you give a donation to a household, let’s say a household of a Rinpoche in a Tibetan monastery – or they might not be living in the monastery, now in exile – you have to be very, very specific when you give that donation.
-Is it for the household – it’s called a “labrang” in Tibetan – and is it for the household in general, or are you giving it specifically to someone in the household for their own personal use.
+There are certainly monasteries and great teachers who give as gifts a thangka or a statue, but in the monasteries, it’s very strict what belongs to the monastery in general and what is a private possession.
+When we give a donation to a household, let’s say a household of a Rinpoche in a Tibetan monastery – or they might not be living in the monastery, but are now in exile – we have to be very specific when we give that donation.
+Is it for the household in general – it’s called a “labrang” in Tibetan – or are we giving it specifically to someone in the household for their own personal use?
 “Household” means the whole house.
-My house – let’s say the Rinpoche’s house with the various attendants and students who live in the house, all of that is the labrang in Tibetan.
+Let’s say the Rinpoche’s house with the various attendants and students who live in the house, all of that is the labrang in Tibetan.
 I’m trying to translate that with some words, so we call it a “household.”
 A householder is somebody else; that’s a layperson.
-So if you were giving that money for the labrang, for the household itself, it can only be used for the general kitchen to feed everybody, or for improving the house, improving the building; and it would not be used for any particular member of the household, including the Rinpoche, to buy new robes or to do something just simply for themselves for their private use.
-Or they would use it for the household to sponsor certain rituals, certain pujas or so on, to make offerings on the altar, etc. So there it’s practiced very strictly in these labrangs.
+If we were giving that money for the labrang, for the household itself, it can only be used for the general kitchen to feed everybody, or for improving the house and the building; it would not be used for any particular member of the household, including the Rinpoche, to buy new robes or to do something simply for themselves or their private use.
+They would use it for the household to sponsor certain rituals, pujas to make offerings on the altar, etc. It’s practiced very strictly in these labrangs.

-But your question is much more difficult.
+Your question is much more difficult.
 When somebody steals money from the Triple Gem, let’s say somebody gives money to a Buddhist center – although, literally, Buddhist centers are not specifically included here; we’re talking about monasteries, in terms of the Sangha.
 I’m saying that the situation that arises most commonly in the West is we talk about Dharma centers; we don’t have so many monasteries in the West.
-And in the West we use the word “Sangha” extremely loosely in a way that no traditional Tibetan or Buddhist person would ever use it – to just refer to a Dharma center in a lay community, that’s certainly not the Sangha.
-So now we’re asking does this vow apply to stealing money that’s given to the Dharma center for our own purposes?
+In the West, we use the word “Sangha” extremely loosely in a way that no traditional Tibetan or Buddhist person would ever use it – to just refer to a Dharma center in a lay community, but that’s certainly not the Sangha.
+We’re asking does this vow apply to stealing money that’s given to the Dharma center for our own purposes?
 Well, technically, according to the commentaries, when we talk about stealing from the Sangha, we’re referring to four monks or nuns or more.
-And then there’s a separate vow for stealing from one, two, or three monks or nuns.
+There’s a separate vow for stealing from one, two, or three monks or nuns.
 Strictly speaking, when these vows were formulated there certainly were no lay Dharma centers.
-So whether stealing offerings given to a Dharma center constitutes a transgression of this bodhisattva vow or not, it’s certainly something that we would want to avoid.
+Whether stealing offerings given to a Dharma center constitutes a transgression of this bodhisattva vow or not, it’s certainly something that we would want to avoid.

-What would be more common in the West is that somebody makes an offering to the Dharma center, of money, and the director or the treasurer or somebody like that just puts that money into their own private bank account.
-We’re not talking, as I’ve said before, about somebody being paid from this money who is actually working.
+What would be more common in the West is that somebody makes an offering of money to the Dharma center, and the director or the treasurer or somebody like that just puts that money into their own private bank account.
+We’re not talking, as I’ve said before, about somebody who is actually working being paid from this money.
 Okay, so now this money is in a bank account together with a lot of other money, and this person makes a gift to us, gives us something, some money.
-That’s very hard to say, whether or not this person even consciously is saying, “I’m using the money that I stole to give to you” or just now includes it in their money and doesn’t make any differentiation.
-So, basically, it would be better to avoid taking anything from someone that we know is stealing or embezzling funds from a Dharma center or a monastery or any sort of Dharma project.
+That’s very hard to say, whether or not this person is even consciously saying, “I’m using the money that I stole to give to you” or just includes it in their money and doesn’t make any differentiation.
+Basically, it would be better to avoid taking anything from someone that we know is stealing or embezzling funds from a Dharma center or a monastery or any sort of Dharma project.

 Would it be the same if someone stole some statue or thangkas, then sold them and gave the money to somebody, or bought something with this money to give to somebody?
 Is it the same?